achintya-srikanth/llama2-reborn/structure.md

-# Structure of LlamaHW
+# Structure of Llama

 ## llama.py
 This file contains the Llama2 model whose backbone is the [transformer](https://arxiv.org/pdf/1706.03762.pdf).
-We recommend walking through Section 3 of the paper to understand each component of the transformer.

 ### Attention
 The multi-head attention layer of the transformer.
 This layer maps a query and a set of key-value pairs to an output.
 The output is calculated as the weighted sum of the values, where the weight of each value is computed by a function that takes the query and the corresponding key.
-To implement this layer, you can:
-1. linearly project the queries, keys, and values with their corresponding linear layers
-2. split the vectors for multi-head attention
-3. follow the equation to compute the attended output of each head
-4. concatenate multi-head attention outputs to recover the original shape

 $$Attention(Q,K,V)=softmax(\frac{QK^T}{\sqrt{d_k}})V$$

 Llama2 uses a modified version of this procedure called [Grouped-Query Attention](https://arxiv.org/abs/2305.13245) where, instead of each attention head having its own "query", "key", and "vector" head, some groups of "query" heads share the same "key" and "vector" heads.
-To simplify your implementation, we've taken care of steps #1, 2, and 4 here; you only need to follow the equation to compute the attended output of each head.

 ### LlamaLayer
 This corresponds to one transformer layer which has